 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we will discuss topics that relate to multicultural group counseling.
+In this section, we will discuss topics that relate to multicultural group counseling.
 Obviously one of the components of effective group counseling is the creation of a social microcosm.
 Thus culturally diverse counseling groups are typically more reflective of today’s reality.
 I have found that for this reason alone, ethically the therapist may have a higher interest in forming culturally diverse groups.
-However, the success of the group will depends largely upon the leader’s facility in dealing with such diversity.
+However, the success of the group will depend largely upon the leader’s facility in dealing with such diversity.
 Make sense?

 I have found that these two attitudes oversimplify the problem, though.
 As such, heterogeneity and homogeneity may be considered in light of the group’s purpose and along different dimensions.
 According to Yalom, therapists forming groups should strive for heterogeneity in conflict areas and homogeneity in ego strength.
 Group members with a lot of disparity in their ability to handle conflict, obviously, may find it extremely difficult to achieve cohesiveness.

 I have found that projective identifications are, in fact, more immediate and appear more quickly and strongly in multicultural groups because many of these projective identifications are based on physical appearance.
 If you as the therapist are comfortable dealing with issues of racial and cultural differences, the underlying dynamics of projective identification may be exposed.